Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

 The radiation detector is again a polarization-sensitive horn antenna that is always placed at a distance of 284.5 cm from the sample, which means that we are always detecting the far-field radiation pattern.

 In Fig. \ref{fig:control}, we show the radiation patterns in the plane of the nanomagnets for both the real and the control sample, for horizontal polarization of the emitted radiation, and for both directions of alternating charge current injection (orientations 1 and 2).
-There is always a noticeable difference between the radiation patterns of the real and the control sample in all cases, which can only be attributed to radiation emanating from the nanomagnets.
-The difference is large enough that it cannot be ascribed to small differences between the peripherals (contact pads, etc.) in the two samples.
+In some directions in the plane of the nanomagnets, the received power from the control sample is {\it more} than that from the real sample.
+This apparent anomaly can be explained by destructive interference.
+The waves transmitted by the peripherals (contact pads, etc.) and those transmitted by the nanomagnets interfere at any point in space.
+In some directions, the interference at the location of the horn antenna is {\it destructive}, which makes the power received from the real sample less than that from the control sample.

+However, in some other directions, the power received from the real sample {\it far exceeds} that from the control sample, which is a direct confirmation that the nanomagnets are radiating.
 For example, at 10 GHz and orientation 1 [see Fig. \ref{fig:control}], the measured gain in the 225$^{\circ}$ direction [horizontal polarization] is about -50 dbi for the control sample and -20 dbi for the real sample.
-This difference (a factor of 1000) is large enough to claim that the nanomagnets are radiating, at least in the 225$^{\circ}$ direction at 10 GHz, and perhaps in other directions as well.
+This difference of 30 dbi (a factor of 1000$\times$) is large enough to claim that the nanomagnets are definitely radiating, at least in the 225$^{\circ}$ direction at 10 GHz, and perhaps in other directions as well.
 This confirms that the nanomagnets radiate electromagnetic waves, which vindicates the antenna operation.

-One point needs some clarification.
-Our antenna is based on oscillating magnetic dipoles.
-An isolated oscillating magnetic dipole is known to radiate less effectively than an isolated oscillating electric dipole.
-Yet, the intrinsic radiation efficiencies of antennas based on magnetic dipoles often exceed those of conventional antennas {\it of the same size} based on electric dipoles, sometimes by many orders of magnitude \cite{carman,northeastern,justine,raisa,saibal}.
-What makes this possible is that usually the electric dipole has a size on the order of the electromagnetic wavelength whereas the magnetic dipole can be orders of magnitude smaller since it is not excited with electromagnetic resonance.
-Hence the number of magnetic dipoles per unit volume can vastly exceed the number of electric dipoles per unit volume.
-This can make the magnetic dipole based antenna a stronger radiator than an electric dipole based antenna {\it of the same size}.